castorini/anserini/docs/solrini.md

 Once indexing has completed, you should be able to query `robust04` from the Solr [query interface](http://localhost:8983/solr/#/robust04/query).

-You can also run the following command to replicate Anserini BM25 retrieval:
+You can also run the following command to reproduce Anserini BM25 retrieval:

 ```
 sh target/appassembler/bin/SearchSolr -topicreader Trec \